-Templates—Effortlessly build your community with customizable templates, or create your own templates from scratch to suit your specific needs.
+Templates—Effortlessly build your community with customizable templates.
+You can start from one of Bettermode's professionally designed templates or create your own templates from scratch to suit your specific needs.

-Design Studio—Go beyond basic branding.
-Select, arrange, and configure blocks to visually build your unique layout with zero coding.
+Design Studio—Select, arrange, and configure blocks to visually build your unique layouts with zero coding.

 Embedding—Integrate your community into your mobile app or website for a better social experience.
 Build engagement and encourage participation as you meet customers on the channels they're already using.

-Gamification—Showcase top members with a leaderboard system and incentivize participation by awarding badges.
+Gamification—Showcase top members with a leaderboard system and incentivize participation by awarding badges to boost engagement.

 Activity feed—Capture community members' attention and engage them with relevant content based on their participation, preferences, and connections.